ikwach/dotfiles/README.md

 # Set of my dotfiles and recipes for MAC OS

 > Please be careful.
 Issue this commands and install this software only if you fully understand what you are doing.
-You can accidently brake your prodution enviroment (for example by replacing python version or by overwriting your $PATH)
+You can accidently brake your prodution enviroment (for example by replacing python version or by overwriting your $PATH).
+> **Make a copy of your home directory "." (dot) config files, for example .zshrc or .vimrc etc.**

 ## Prerequisites
 1. [Homebrew](https://brew.sh/)